Balloons Policy

 • pinCPU controls pinning a container to CPUs of its balloon.
 The default is true: the container cannot use other CPUs.

 • pinMemory controls pinning a container to the memories that are closest to the CPUs of its balloon.
 The default is true: allow using memory only from the closest NUMA nodes.
-Warning: this may cause kernel to kill containers due to out-of-memory error when closest NUMA nodes do not have enough memory.
+Can be overridden by pinMemory in balloon types.
+Warning: pinning memory may cause kernel to kill containers due to out-of-memory error when allowed NUMA nodes do not have enough memory.
 In this situation consider switching this option false.

 • idleCPUClass specifies the CPU class of those CPUs that do not belong to any balloon.